-As of December 2006 the company had received all installments due under the agreement.
+The Company received all installments due under the agreement by December 31, 2006.

 A total of \$8,188,000 has been incurred on the acquisition of buildings and fixtures and a total of \$11,138,000 has been incurred on behalf of GSK for the purchase of production equipment and associated costs.
-As of December 31, 2006, the funds received from GSK to finance the acquisition of assets owned by Flamel is classified in other current liabilities for \$925,000 and in other long term liabilities for \$7,107,000.
-The liability is amortized on a pro-rata basis over the expected life of the related assets and reflected as an offset of the depreciation expense of the related assets in the consolidated financial statement of operations.
+As of December 31, 2007, the funds received from GSK to finance the acquisition of assets owned by Flamel are classified in other current liabilities for \$904,000 and in other long term liabilities for \$7,112,000.
+The liability is amortized on a pro-rata basis over the expected life of the related assets and reflected as an offset of the depreciation of the related assets.

 In July 2006, Flamel and GSK entered into a further agreement as a supplement to the original supply agreement whereby GSK will partly sponsor the extension of the existing facilities at Pessac from two lines to three.
 GSK will have exclusive use of part of this equipment, in order to increase the production capacity of Coreg CR microparticles.
-The total funding to be provided by GSK amount to \$7.2M of which \$5.3M have been received by Flamel as of December 31, 2006 and recorded as long term liability (see note 12).
+The total funding to be provided by GSK amounted to \$8.1M to finance the acquisition of equipments, buildings and fixtures.
+As of December 31, 2007 all installments due under the agreement were received and classified in other current liabilities for \$902,000 and long term liabilities for \$7,194,000.
+The liability is amortized on a pro-rata basis over the expected life of the assets and proportionally based on funding received compared with the total value of the related assets.
+This amortization is reflected as an offset of the depreciation of the related assets (see note 12).